HendrickSimonR/DisFlix/README.md

 8) Avatars: select your favorite Disney Plus character.
 If not there, shuffle using the button below the displayed avatars and see who else pops up!

-9) Interactive styling provides an exciting experience for users, while the theme adds a touch of nostalgia
+9) Interactive styling provides an exciting experience for users, while the theme adds a touch of nostalgia.

 10) Users can access the live site on both Desktop and Mobile.